CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 ✓ Still used for connecting external peripherals

-→ The answer: CAN Bus is the core communication standard for vehicle data.
+The answer: CAN Bus is the core communication standard for vehicle data.
 RS232 serves as an auxiliary interface for peripherals.
+A modern fleet computing platform typically integrates both to deliver a complete telematics picture.

 CAN Bus → Reads vehicle data: fuel consumption, speed, engine diagnostics, fault codes